rschmied/wsma_python/README.md

 $ ./examples/00show_run.py
 ```

 You can also use the script `./enable_wsma.py <ip> <username> <password>` to configure WSMA if required on your device.
-This configures WSMA over https, you can also use HTTP or SSH as a transport.
+This configures WSMA over HTTPS, but you can also use HTTP or SSH as the transport.

-You can also just paste in this config snippet.
-This configures the HTTPS transport (also supports SSH/HTTP) and local authentication (can also support AAA)
+You can also just paste in the following config snippet.
+This configures the HTTPS transport (devices also support SSH or HTTP) and local authentication (device can also support AAA).

 ```
 ip http secure-server